-Warm weather can cause a multitude of different structural problems, and as the UK gets hotter as a result of climate change, this is a problem we expect to see more and more frequently.
+Warm weather can cause a multitude of different repair issues or structural problems, and as the UK gets hotter as a result of climate change, this is a problem we expect to see more and more frequently.

 Knowing what to look out for will help you identify the right fix – and it could even help you put a few preventative measures in place to lessen or prevent damage.